georgeadamson/facade-script/readme.md

 ### `once` (boolean)

-Every instance of this component will add a script when triggered.
 Use this to ensure a script is only loaded once on the page, even when there are multiple instances of the tag.
+Without this flag, every instance of this component will add the script to the page when triggered.

 ```js
 <facade-script once src="https://path/to/a/script.js"></facade-script>